AbdallaNagi1/AbdallaNagi1/README.md

 <h2 align="left">Hi 👋!
-My name is Abdalla ... and I'm a Mechatornics Engineer Specialized in Industrial automation and IIOT ...</h2>
+My name is Abdalla ... and I'm a Mechatornics Engineer Specialized in Industrial Automation and IIOT ...</h2>

 ###